NeutronCinema/Cinema/docs/source/prompt/usersmanual/geometry.rst

 Parameters
 ^^^^^^^^^^
-.. table:: Parameters for definition of General_trapezoid
+.. table:: Parameters for defining a general_trapezoid
     :widths: 20, 80

     +-------------+--------------------------------------------------+